airbytehq/airbyte/docs/integrations/sources/gitlab.md

 ### Setup guide

+#### Authenticate Gitlab connector using `Private_Token` - personal access token
 Log into Gitlab and then generate a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

 Your token should have the `read_api` scope, that Grants read access to the API, including all groups and projects, the container registry, and the package registry.

+#### Authenticate Gitlab connector using `OAuth2.0` option
+1. Select `OAuth2.0` from `Authorization Method` dropdown
+2. Press `Authenticate your Gitlab account`
+3. Proceed authentication using your credentials and grant the access to `Airbyte` application to your data.
+4. Finish setting up the connector

 ## Additional information